-• A title is placed in quotation marks (not in italics) if it is part of a larger work, for example an essay, a story or a poem in a collection, as a part of a larger whole is placed in quotation marks:
+• A title is placed in quotation marks (not in italics) if it is part of a larger work, for example an essay, a story or a poem in a collection, or a song from an album.
+All are part of a larger whole and are placed in quotation marks:

 Dewar, James A. and Peng Hwa Ang.
-"The Cultural Consequences of Printing and Internet."
+"The Cultural Consequences of Printing and the Internet."
 Agent of Change: Print Culture Studies after Elizabeth L. Eisenstein,